 It is notable that the 80D has a microphone port, which is missing on the M1.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 80D and the M1 are recent models that are part of the current product line-up.
-The 80D replaced the earlier Canon 70D, while the M1 does not have a direct predecessor.
+Both the 80D and the M1 have been discontinued, but can regularly be found used on ebay.
+The 80D was replaced by the Canon 90D, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and YI websites.

 So how do things add up?
 Is the Canon 80D better than the YI M1 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 20.2MP) with a 11% higher linear resolution.

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Richer colors: The pixel size advantage translates into images with better, more accurate colors.

 - More dynamic range: Larger pixels capture a wider spectrum of light and dark details.

 - Better low-light sensitivity: Larger pixels means good image quality even under poor lighting.

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.